Wendy E. Goodwin, M.D.

 Introduction

 Wendy E. Goodwin, MD, maintains triple board certification in Brain Injury Medicine, Pediatric Rehabilitation Medicine and Physical Medicine & Rehabilitation.
-She is one of less than 50 physicians in the US who have these active credentials.
+She is one of less than 100 physicians in the US who have these active credentials.

 Dr. Goodwin’s unique value to both plaintiff attorneys and defense attorneys as an expert witness is her familiarity with the impact of injury on a child’s surroundings, such as their schooling, family dynamics, hobby or sport participation and future educational / vocational prospects.
+These facets of care are very important in Life Care Plans.

 Areas of Expertise